garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 <!--more-->

 ## The rationale behind using ML to find drugs
-When we train a ML model we are creating an algorithm that learns a function *f(x)=y*.
+When we train a ML model we are creating an *"algorithm"* that learns a function *f(x)=y*.
 In our case the function that we want to learn is simple: *f(drug)=activity* and the hypothesis to test is that *"if we can learn (or approximate) the f(drug)=activity function we can instantly predict the activity of a drug without testing it in the lab"*.
 So if this hypothesis is true it would save thousands of hours and tons of money in the drug-discovery process.
 {: style="text-align: justify"}